DataSF/datasf.github.io/academy/_posts/2023-01-06-developing-actionable-research.md

 ## Upcoming Courses Scheduled

-* **Feb 24 @ 9AM - 12PM**
+* **Mar 24 @ 9AM - 12PM (currently full)**

-*Click on the green button to register your interest in attending the course.
+*Click on the green button to register your interest in attending the next course.
 You will need your supervisor's approval to attend.*